Convert Active Dry Yeast from Cup to Teaspoon

 1.5 cups of active dry yeast is 75 teaspoons.
 The ratio is fixed, so 1 cup of active dry yeast is 50 teaspoons and 2 cups is 100 teaspoons.
 Type any other amount into the converter above for the exact figure, or use the chart below for the common ones.

-How many teaspoons is 2 cups of active dry yeast?
+What is 2 cups of active dry yeast in teaspoons?

 2 cups of active dry yeast is 100 teaspoons.
 Conversions scale in a straight line, so halving or doubling a recipe keeps the same ratio.
 1 cup of active dry yeast is 50 teaspoons, and you can multiply or divide that figure to match whatever your recipe needs.
 Enter any amount in the converter above for an exact teaspoons reading.